foxscotch/blf-stats/README.md

 the day-to-day statistics are kind of hard to work with in particular so basically i want to just snatch all that data and do my own thing

+depends on:

+- requests
+- beautifulsoup4
+- lxml (for bs4)